Cuckoo Moray: Early career

-Cuckoo made her screen debut in the film Arab Ka Sitara in 1946.
+Born during the late British Raj, Cuckoo made her screen debut in the film Arab Ka Sitara in 1946.
 Soon after in Stum Chandi, directors and greater audiences noticed her dancing abilities for the first time.
 Then, the turning point in Cuckoo's career was in Mehboob Khan's films.
 Her dance number in his film Anokhi Ada (1948) established her as the lead dancer of the era and in Andaz (1949), a romantic drama starring Nargis, Dilip Kumar, and Raj Kapoor, gave the dancing star an opportunity to display her acting skills.
 In Mehboob Khan's 1952 technicolor film Aan, which was her first colour film, she had a brief cameo in a dance sequence.
 She only appeared in 2 colour films in her career Aan & Mayurpankh.
 She would charge Rs 6,000 for a dance number, an enviable fee in the 50s.

 Later life

-Cuckoo remained the best dancer in Hindi films until dancers such as Helen and Vyjayanthimala came into the industry.
+Cuckoo remained the top dancer in Hindi films until dancers such as Helen and Vyjayanthimala came into the industry.
 Cuckoo was a family friend of the Anglo-Burmese dancer and actress Helen.
 She was also known for helping unknown actors get their break in Bollywood, such as Pran in Ziddi.
 Cuckoo had introduced a 13-year-old Helen into films as a chorus dancer in films such as Shabistan and Awaara (both 1951).
 Cuckoo and Helen most notably appeared in song and dance sequences together, such as in Chalti Ka Naam Gaadi (1958) and Yahudi (1958).
 Her last film appearance was in Mujhe Jeene Do in 1963 after which, she had disappeared from the film industry.

-Cuckoo died on 30 September 1981 due to cancer at the age of 53.
-She was forgotten and unattended by the film industry at the time of her death.